Code-the-Dream-School/python-200/lessons/11_cloud_ETL/02_build_pipeline.md

 ```

 `log_prints=True` on the flow means every `print()` call in the flow and its tasks is captured as a Prefect log entry.
 You will see these in the Prefect UI alongside the task state transitions.

+This flow structure is intentionally simple:

+1. Extract raw data
+2. Transform/enrich it
+3. Load the result

+That Extract → Transform → Load pattern is the foundation of many real-world data engineering systems.

 ## Running the Pipeline